Morrison refuses to budge on Tamil family seeking asylum

 The parents, mother Priya and her husband Nadesalingam, arrived by boat separately as asylum seekers in 2012 and 2013.
 They have two Australian-born children Kopika, 4, and Tharunicaa, 2.

-But Morrison said their claims had been rejected by every court in the land and it was the worst possible time to make exceptions as boat arrivals from Sri Lanka were rising.
+But the Prime Minister said their claims had been rejected by every court in the land and it was the worst possible time to make exceptions as boat arrivals from Sri Lanka were rising.

 “In this case, their claims were found to be invalid.
 They were never told they could settle in Australia; they were aware of that the entire time and while I understand the deep human issues around this, you have got to think about the implications for this,” Mr Morrison said.